 5. Book your dream RV rental!

-Most will be equipped with linens and towels, but that’s not the case for all of them.
-It’s important to be prepared with everything you may need for your amazing RV road trip experience!
+Most will be equipped with linens and towels, but that’s not the case for all.
+It’s important to be prepared with everything you need for your amazing RV road trip experience!

 See Related: RVShare Review